 Do you find yourself unlocking your phone countless times each day?
-It can get annoying typing in your PIN or to keep sliding your finger against the fingerprint sensor to open it, no matter how many times you have to do it.
+It can get quite annoying to type in your PIN or to keep sliding your finger against the fingerprint sensor to open it.
 Luckily, Android offers Smart Lock for devices running Lollipop or later.
 Here we show you how to activate Smart Lock on your Android phone so that you don’t have to bother with constantly unlocking your device – at least in certain situations/places.

 Smart Lock lets you choose situations where your phone stays unlocked for extended periods of time.
-For example, Trusted Location settings keep your phone unlocked at home, but there are other variations that could be useful to you.
+For example, Trusted Location settings keeps your phone unlocked at home, but there are other variations that could be useful to you.

-This Smart Lock setting is the easiest option to configure.
-It uses the sensors on your phone to detect if you are carrying it with you.
-One problem with this detection is when you give your unlocked phone to someone else, the device has no way of knowing whether it is you who is moving it around.
-Some phones, though, learn your particular gait and lock for anyone else but you.
-Another problem arises if you get into a vehicle.
-It might take up to ten minutes for your phone to lock.
+This Smart Lock setting is easy to configure.
+It takes advantage of the sensors on your phone to detect whether you are carrying it with you.
+There’s a slight problem here, though.
+If you give your phone to someone else, the device has no way of knowing whether it is you who is moving it around.
+Some phones, though, have the capability of learning your particular gait and lock for anyone else but you.
+Another problem arises when you get into a vehicle.
+It could take up to ten minutes for your phone to lock.

 1. In Android’s Smart Lock menu, tap “On-body detection.”

-When you enable Trusted Places your phone uses geographic boundaries from its mapping software to determine if you are at home, work, or someplace else where you feel comfortable keeping your phone unlocked.
+When you enable Trusted Places, your phone uses geographical boundaries from its mapping software to determine if you are home, work, or someplace else where you feel comfortable keeping your phone unlocked.
 With this option enabled, you won’t have to unlock it as long as your phone is connected to the Internet and location services.

 Before you enable Trusted Places, make sure location is turned on.
-If you are not sure how to do this:
+If you’re not sure how to do this, follow these steps.

 After the location is enabled, you can start using Trusted Places.

-4. To pick a different location, tap Search and type the name or address of a trusted place, then tap OK.
+4. To pick a location other than your current one, tap Search and type the name or address of a trusted place, then tap OK.
 You can also check the list of nearby places that are listed or simply tap on “Select this location.”

-This option has some limitations, however.
-If the phone decides the connection is unsecured, Trusted Devices will fail.
+The option does have its limitations.
+If the phone decides the connection is not secure, Trusted Devices will fail.
 The range can be a problem as well.
-Others could access your phone up to 100 meters away from the trusted device!
+Others could access your device even with the trusted device being 100 meters away.

 To use Trusted Devices to unlock your phone: